EEESlab/APAI25-LAB01-PULP-Embedded-Programming/README.md

 ## How to deliver the assignment:

-Use Virtuale, upload only the assignment file named as follows: LAB#_APAI_yourname.ipynb
+Use Virtuale, upload only the assignment file named as follows: LAB#_APAI_yourname.pdf

 **Assignment DEADLINE: 10/10/2025 (at 14:30)**